Access to a NH Vital Record

 In order to obtain certified copies of vital records (births, deaths, marriages or civil unions) in person or by mail, you must complete an application to the City Clerk, present positive identification, and pay a state search fee of $15 for the first copy and $10 of any additional copies of the same record ordered at the same time.
 Please be advised that this search fee is payable even if a record is not found.

 Online orders for certified copies of vital records for events that occurred in Nashua are available through VitalChek.

 The license fee is $50 and the license is valid for 90 days from the date of filing.
 To file for a marriage license, both parties must appear in person at the City Clerk’s Office and provide the following documents:

-- A certified long-form birth certificate showing parents information and a file date.
+- A certified long-form birth certificate showing parents information which includes full name, place of birth and a file date.
 If a legal name change was issued after the birth, need a certified copy of the legal name change.
 If you were naturalized and changed your name, we will also need to see your naturalization certificate.
 This is to help stay in compliance with the Real ID as well as to make sure all information is correct on the marriage license.

 - Government issued photo identification (i.e. driver's license, passport)